johndevs/gradle-vaadin-plugin/README.md

 [![Build Status](https://travis-ci.org/johndevs/gradle-vaadin-plugin.png?branch=master)](https://travis-ci.org/johndevs/gradle-vaadin-plugin)

+> This plugin is for Vaadin 7 and 8.
+For Vaadin 10 (Flow) see https://github.com/devsoap/gradle-vaadin-flow

 # Getting started
 To get started using the plugin have a look a the Gradle Vaadin Plugin Wiki at https://github.com/johndevs/gradle-vaadin-plugin/wiki